kpark12345/ecommerce-ui/README.md

-# where-to-next
+# twitterpicasso.com

-Application providing information about quality of life statistics around the world.
+Official website of tw1tterpicasso.com

 ## Building and running on localhost